Deana L. Weibel

+Early life and education

+Weibel attended Santa Ana High School in Santa Ana, California.
+She earned a B.A. in Linguistics from the University of California, Irvine in 1991, and a Ph.D. in Anthropology from the University of California, San Diego in 2001.

 Career

-Weibel earned her Ph.D. in Anthropology from the University of California, San Diego in 2001, focusing her dissertation on religious reinterpretations of a Catholic shrine in Rocamadour, France.
+Her doctoral research at the University of California, San Diego focused on religious reinterpretations of a Catholic shrine in Rocamadour, France.
 She joined Grand Valley State University in 2003 as a faculty member in the Department of Anthropology.
 Currently, she is a Professor of Anthropology and also holds a joint appointment in the School of Interdisciplinary Studies.
 From 2012 to 2018, she chaired the Anthropology Department and served as interim chair of the Integrative, Religious, and Intercultural Studies Department in 2021–2022.

 Her early research focused on Catholic pilgrimage in France and the United States.
 She later conducted fieldwork at institutions including the Vatican Observatory and several NASA centers, exploring topics such as space tourism, astronaut spirituality, and ritual practices in space contexts.
 In 2017, she co-founded Roger That!, an annual interdisciplinary conference on space exploration held in Grand Rapids, Michigan.
 She is a Fellow of The Explorers Club and currently serves as Chair of its Chicago/Great Lakes Chapter.